Issues

 • [3|2] three hours estimated, about two hours spent so far

-• [1|1w|2d] first estimate one hour, second estimate one week, about two days spent so far
+• [1|1w|2d] initially estimated as one hour, later estimated as one week, two days spent so far

 Prioritising